Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors

 \section{Abstract}

-Within a minimal model for the iron-based superconductors in which itinerant electrons interact with a band of local moments, we derive a criterion for sign-reversing superconductivity.
-We show generally that even if the inter-band and intra-band interactions are repulsive, sign-reversing superconductivity obtains as long as the inter-band scattering dominates.
+Within a minimal model for the iron-based superconductors in which itinerant electrons interact with a band of local moments, we derive a a general conclusion for multi-band superconductivity.
+In a multi-band superconductor, due to the Adler theorem, the inter-band scattering dominates the intra-band scattering at the long wave length limit as long as both interactions are induced by Goldstone boson (which is magnon in our case) and the transfered momentum is nonzero.
+Such kind of interaction leads to a well-known sigh-reversing superconductivity even if the inter-band and intra-band interaction are repulsive.
 This effect can be modeled as arising from an internal Josephson link between the Fermi surface sheets.
-Although the experimentally observed isotope effect is large, $\alpha=0.4$, we show that it is consistent with a non-phononic mechanism in which it is the the isotope affects results in a change in the lattice constant and as a consequence the zero-point motion of the Fe atoms.
+Our model is also consistent with the recently discovered coexistence of superconductivity and magnetic order in iron-pnictides.
+Although the experimentally observed isotope effect is large, $\alpha=0.4$, we show that it is consistent with a non-phononic mechanism in which it is the isotope effects result in a change in the lattice constant and as a consequence the zero-point motion of the Fe atoms.